-When it comes to the tone of your electric guitar or bass, the pickups you use can make a significant impact.
+When it comes to the tone of your electric guitar or bass, the pickups you use can have a significant impact.
 That is why it is imperative that you use the right pickups for the job.
 Today we’re going to explore the difference between the two most common pickup types; single coils and humbuckers.

 Single Coil Pickups